hpcc-systems/EDGAR-SEC-Filings/README.md

 #EDGAR-SEC-Filings
 Contains ECL scripts used for preprocessing, analysis and ML on SEC filings data.
+To get started quickly, download xbrl10k.zip and xbrl10q.zip, then upload the unzipped versions to ECL Watch and spray as BLOB.
+Logical file paths can be used in the EDGAR_Extract/Text_Tools.XBRL_HTML_File method to obtain cleaned filings with separated fields that are easy to read and perform numeric analysis on.
+Labeled separated sentences that are mostly prepared for training can be obtained by running SEC_2_Vec/secvec_input_lbl with both logical file paths (and the appropriate arguments).
+A trained model as well as labeled plain and tfidf sentence vectors can be obtained by using the result of secvec_input_lbl in SEC_2_Vec/sentiment/sent_model.trndata_wlbl.
+Most of the model tests take a 'trainrec' dataset of the form that is output by trndata_wlbl.

   /Data/ contains data that can be used for convenient testing of this repository.

     /Data/tickers contains the list of company tickers that were used in the project, companylist.csv.
 Can potentially redo project with larger set of company tickers if a different file is used here.

-    labelguide_all contains s&p labels for all the 10-Q files initially extracted
+    labelguide_all_10q contains s&p labels for all the 10-Q files initially extracted

     labelguide_all_10k contains s&p labels for all the 10-K files initially extracted